 Pro tip: try to keep your shoes in a good condition and resole at the ideal time to avoid damage on the rand entirely.
 You’ll be able to decrease costs and maximise the number of resoles before needing to purchase a new shoe.

 If you’ve discovered that your shoes don’t quite fit, it’s not always the best idea to run them into the ground.

 If your shoes have stretched a bit too much, consider donating or giving them to a friend who could use them.
 If your shoes don’t have the performance for a project because they feel loose, you could always save them as a comfortable outdoor pair or to alternate between when your good shoes go in for a resole.

 Most people with performance shoes will opt into a resole because a new pair can cost anywhere between $190 - $300 AUD.
 All-round shoes are cheaper to replace at $120 - $180 AUD.
 You don’t save much when resoling an all-round shoe, but why should you throw out a perfectly good pair?

 It’s important to consider the environmental costs when purchasing new shoes.
 Even though the savings from a resole can be small, building new climbing shoes takes a considerable amount of natural resources (i.e. leather, textiles and rubber).
 So, investing in a resole is better for the environment and it saves used shoes from becoming landfill.

 In a nutshell, it’s absolutely worth it if you take good care of your shoes and resole at the right time.
 You can keep your favourite pair in action for longer, reduce costs, and lower your impact on the environment.
 It’s also worth donating or giving someone else good condition shoes that might not fit any more.

-But don’t take my word for it - drop your shoes off to one of our stores and we can send them to a resoler for you.
-For more information, please visit one our these resolers:
+But don’t just take my word for it!
+Drop your shoes off at one of our stores (when we're open) and we can send them to a resoler for you, or go check out these resolers below: